Operations on spectral partition Lie algebras and TAQ cohomology: A shifted Lie algebra structure with restriction

-The bracket is compatible with the unary operations in Theorem \ref{unarymod2} and \ref{unaryodd} in the sense that $[x, \alpha (y)]=0$ for $x,y\in\pi_*(A)$ and any unary operations $\alpha$ of positive weight that is not an iteration of the restriction map.
-Equivalently, for any $\E^{\mathrm{nu}}_{\infty}$-$H\Fp$-algebra $A$, there is a shifted Lie bracket with restriction satisfying the above conditions. \end{theorem} \begin{remark} The interaction between the unary operations and the shifted Lie bracket on the homotopy groups of spectral partition Lie algebras differ from that on the homology of spectral Lie algebras.
-It was shown in \cite{omar,brantner,kjaer} that on the mod $p$ homology groups and the Lubin-Tate theory of spectral Lie algebras, the bracket $[x,\alpha(y)]$ always vanishes if $\alpha$ is a unary operation of positive weight.
-Note that unary operations on spectral Lie algebras are all additive.
-In comparison, on the homotopy groups of spectral partition Lie algebras the bracket $[x,\alpha(y)]$ does not necessarily vanish when $\alpha$ is an iteration of the restriction map, i.e., a non-additive unary operation.
+The bracket is compatible with the unary operations in Theorem \ref{unarymod2} and \ref{unaryodd} in the sense that $[x, \alpha (y)]=0$ for $x,y\in\pi_*(A)$ and any unary operations $\alpha$ of weight greater than one that is not an iteration of the restriction map.
+Equivalently, for any $\E^{\mathrm{nu}}_{\infty}$-$\Fp$-algebra $A$, there is a shifted Lie bracket with restriction satisfying the above conditions. \end{theorem} \begin{remark} The interaction between the unary operations and the shifted Lie bracket on the homotopy groups of spectral partition Lie algebras differ from that on the homology of spectral Lie algebras.
+It was shown in \cite{omar,kjaer} that on the mod $p$ homology groups of spectral Lie algebras, the bracket $[x,\alpha(y)]$ always vanishes if $\alpha$ is a unary operation of weight greater than one.
+In comparison, on the homotopy groups of spectral partition Lie algebras the bracket $[x,\alpha(y)]$ does not necessarily vanish when $\alpha$ is an iteration of the restriction map, which is a non-additive unary operation.

+This phenomenon also shows up in the Lubin-Tate theory of spectral Lie algebras, as was observed in \cite[Proposition 4.3.16]{brantner} that the non-additive unary operation $\theta$ interacts nontrivially with the bracket.
 For instance, when $p=2$, the bottom non-vanishing operation $\bar{Q}^{|x|}$ on a mod 2 homology class $x$ of a free spectral Lie algebra is identified with the nonzero self-bracket $[x,x]$ by \cite[Lemma 6.4]{omar}.
 Hence $[y, \bar{Q}^{|x|}(x)]=0$ by the Jacobi identity for all $x,y$.
-In comparison, the bottom operation $R^{-|x|+1}$ on a class in the homotopy group of a free spectral partition Lie algebra over $H\F$ represents the restriction on $x$, so $[y,R^{-|x|+1}(x)]=[[y,x],x]$ is nonzero.
+In comparison, the bottom operation $R^{-|x|+1}$ on a class in the homotopy group of a free spectral partition Lie algebra over $\F$ represents the restriction on $x$, so $[y,R^{-|x|+1}(x)]=[[y,x],x]$ is nonzero.
 Whereas self-brackets always vanish in shifted restricted Lie algebras over $\F$, cf. \cite[Remark 1.2.9]{fresse}. \end{remark}